• Duration18 Days

 • Drink plenty of water to keep yourself hydrated.
 Hydration is the key to avoiding altitude sickness.

-• Always say Namaste to the locals touching both palms and bending little.
+• Always say Namaste to the locals touching both palms and bending a little.

 FAQs